AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Big data synchronization/Use DataWorks to synchronize data from a Hadoop cluster to an Alibaba Cloud Elasticsearch
         cluster.md

 When you use a Hadoop cluster to perform interactive big data analytics and queries, the process may be time-consuming.
 To address this issue, you can synchronize data from the Hadoop cluster to an Alibaba Cloud Elasticsearch cluster for analytics and queries.
 Elasticsearch can respond to multiple types of queries within seconds, especially ad hoc queries.
 This topic describes how to synchronize data from a Hadoop cluster to an Elasticsearch cluster by using the data synchronization feature of DataWorks.

-You can also use Java code to synchronize data.
-For more information, see [Use ES-Hadoop on E-MapReduce]().

 ## Procedure

 1. [Preparations](#section_yzz_in4_vmt)